TahaMunir2/RISC-V-RV32IM-FPGA/README.md

 ```

 - We have made use of branch instructions to implement the FSM conditions.
-- We have made use of the fact that the timer resets every time we set i,t, but also that we can change what it's set to.
+- We have made use of the fact that the timer resets every time we set it, but also that we can change what it's set to.
-- To stop the program once we press the trigger, we disable all interrupts after it is pressed.
+- To stop the program once we press the trigger, we disable all interrupts after it is pressed and don't leave the trap handler.
 - We increment a0 by 1 every 10ms, so to determine your reaction time, you must multiply a0 (in hex) by 0.01.

 This leads to the satisfying demonstration below: